KM-Lab/MiniPC/README.md

 To synchronize the two timestamps, a synchronization cue (eg a light flash) has to be manually identified in both miniscope-behavior camera (called 'dummybehavcam' in the sofrware) with the actual behavior camera (called 'behavcam').
 These synchronizing frames are to be entered into frame_beh_sync for the behavcam, and frame_ms_sync for the dummybehavcam.
 This allows an offset between the two timestamps to be identified, thus putting the two timestamps in the same relative timing.

-If miniscope and behavior camera are recorded on same instance, ezLocTrack_v3_2TS can be edited to only import the one timestamp, seperate out the miniscope frames and the behavior frames, and proceed as normal from making the frame lookup table.
-NB this functionality us not currently included.

 **********
 INPUTS